bojansap/2021-11-IRPA-OrdersManagement/docs/README.md

 # Intro

-In this hands-on we are going to automate the extraction of order data from a UI5 app into Excel, with help of SAP Intelligent RPA (SAP iRPA).
+In this hands-on we are going to automate the extraction of order data from a UI5 app into Excel, with help of SAP Intelligent RPA (SAP IRPA).

 [Video](images/OrderManagementVideo.mp4 ':include :type=video width=100% controls' )